stelligent/stelligent_demo/README.md

 - push private key for jenkins from cfn paramater to s3 kms
 - add route53 entry for jenkins box via cfn with url as output
+- change sleep in cfn-init for instance bootstrap to AWS::CloudFormation::WaitCondition
 - rewrite deploy script in python
-- change sleep in cfn-init for instance bootstrap to AWS::CloudFormation::WaitCondition
-- update jenkins jobs to python and boto